ProGamerGov/VLM-Captioning-Tools/README.md

 ## Bad Caption Finder Tool

 This script provides the ability to determine the number of caption failures in a dataset due to greedy search induced failures.
 It is capable of detecting repeating characters, words, sentences, and more and thus is extremely robust.
+The same failed caption detection code is used in the CogVLM Captioning Tool script above to automatically detect and retry failed captions.

 **Usage:**